ObjFW/ObjFW/README.md

 <h1 id="releases">Releases</h1>

-  Releases of ObjFW, as well as changelogs and the accompanying documentation can be found [here](https://objfw.nil.im/wiki?name=Releases).
+  Releases of ObjFW, as well as change logs and the accompanying documentation, can be found [here](https://objfw.nil.im/wiki?name=Releases).